Before you allow your auto policy to renew, check out our tips on how to get great car insurance.

 - Mileage: Lower annual mileage can mean lower premiums from many car insurance companies.

-- Previous insurance coverage: Companies like to see that you’ve had continuous coverage throughout your driving career.
+- Previous auto insurance coverage: Companies like to see that you’ve had continuous coverage throughout your driving career.
 Gaps in coverage can increase your rates.

 - Claims history: Claims filed within the last few years can also increase your rates.